Dark as a Dungeon (Justified): Plot

 Boyd arrives at Ava's house and finds Walker holding her at gunpoint.
 When Walker puts down his gun, Boyd quickly attacks him and prepares to kill him when Walker reveals the reason why he visited: he knows the combination to Avery's safe.
 Although he suspects his intentions, Boyd accepts his help.
 Raylan visits Avery at the empty Pizza Portal, asking for help to conclude the manhunt so he can get back on Boyd, revealing that Boyd has been the thorn in Avery's side.
-Avery then goes to a radio station to announce that he has issued a $100,000 reward to anyone who can help them find Walker.
+Avery then goes to a radio station to announce he has issued a $100,000 reward to anyone who can help them find Walker.

 As Boyd and Walker discuss the planned robbery, Raylan arrives at the house to talk to Boyd.
-Boyd attempts to distract him but Ava allows him to enter the house so he doesn't suspect anything while Walker hides.
+Boyd attempts to distract him, but Ava allows him to enter the house so he does not suspect anything while Walker hides.
 Raylan then tells them about the reward, prompting Boyd to reveal that Walker is in the house.
-Walker attacks Earl and attempts to escape but is shot in the back by Raylan and dies from his wounds.
+Walker attacks Earl and attempts to escape, but is shot in the back by Raylan and dies from his wounds.
 That night, Raylan takes Boyd to the Pizza Portal to get the reward from Avery.
 He shows them the vault and takes $100,000 in cash.
 In the shaft, Zachariah lights a fire under the vault to pull off the heist.
-Raylan feels a light tremor but does not suspect anything.
+Raylan feels a light tremor, but does not suspect anything.

-Ava is content with the $100,000 but Boyd is still intent on getting the $10 million found on Avery's vault, despite the complexity of the heist.
-Ava later informs to Raylan, telling him the mine shaft Boyd is using to tunnel for the vault, though Raylan also gets the impression that Ava's been burned.
-He shares this concern to Rachel (Erica Tazel), worrying her about the operation.
-Raylan looks into Arlo's back shed fearing the worst but finding it empty while also having a talk with an hallucination of his father (Raymond J. Barry).
+Ava is content with the $100,000, but Boyd is still intent on getting the $10 million found in Avery's vault, despite the complexity of the heist.
+Ava later informs to Raylan, telling him about the mine shaft Boyd is using to tunnel for the vault, though Raylan also has the impression that Ava's been burned.
+He shares this concern to Rachel (Erica Tazel), warning her about the operation.
+Raylan looks into Arlo's back shed fearing the worst, but finds it empty while also talking to a hallucination of his father (Raymond J. Barry).
 The next morning, Raylan decides to let the mortician remove their tombs without exhuming them.